-When Bobby Williams became the Bearkats' director of athletics on April 29, 1998, he set a goal for the program - to win the Southland Conference Commissioner's Cup symbolic of the league's all-sports championship for both men's and women's sports combined.
+When Bobby Williams became the Bearkats' director of athletics on April 29, 1998, he set two goals for the program: 1) To define the term "Student-Athlete," and 2) Win the Southland Conference Commissioner's Cup, symbolic of the league's all-sports championship for both men's and women's sports combined.

-Sam Houston has won the Commissioner's Cup not once but three times.
-No other Southland university has won the Cup three years in a row.
+Sam Houston has won the Commissioner's Cup not once but four times, most recently in 2013.
+No other Southland university has won the Cup three years in a row, as Sam Houston did from 2005-2007.
 Williams, who had served Sam Houston as an athletic administrator and a coach since 1982, was interim director of athletics for the 1997-98 school year.
 He was assistant director of athletics for seven years and an assistant football coach for nine years.

 In May, 2005, Williams received the General Robert R. Neyland Outstanding Athletic Director Award at the All-American Football Foundation's 70th annual Banquet of Champions.
 In June, 2008, he was presented the AstroTurf Athletics Director of the Year "Football Championship Subdivision West Region" award.
 Williams now serves as a member of the NCAA Leadership Council.

 During his 16 years as athletic director, Sam Houston has achieved unprecedented successes at the NCAA Division I level, including: